 - Take a close look at your hobbies—they might expose you to paint, adhesives, and metals that contain POPs.

-- If you or someone in your family is a sports or recreational fisherman, pay close attention to consumption guidelines posted at fishing sites and at epa.gov/General.aspx.
+- If you or someone in your family is a sports or recreational fisherman, pay close attention to consumption guidelines posted at fishing sites and at find local fish advisories here.

 - If you drink water from a well, have the water tested for nitrates, heavy metals and bacteria when you confirm your pregnancy.

 Make sure you have a good source of iron, calcium, vitamin D, copper and zinc in your diet to decrease absorption of heavy metals.

-- Be very careful about the type of plastic that comes into contact with your food—avoid the #3 and some #7 recycling codes.
-(Some 5 gallon water bottles are #7)
+- Be very careful about the type of plastic that comes into contact with your food—avoid the #3-Phthalates, #6 Styrene and #7 recycling codes, unless labeled “biobased” or “greenware”.

 - If you are unsure about your water supply, add a filter to your tap.

 - Wash produce for at least 30 seconds under running water to remove dirt, bacteria and pesticide residues.
-Choose organic food when possible, especially those highest in pesticide residues–see EWG’s Dirty Dozen.
+Choose organic food if possible, for those highest in pesticide residues–see EWG’s Dirty Dozen.
 (This year, those superfoods spinach and kale are in the top 5.)
 Eat more from the Clean Fifteen.
 (Yay-avocados are the number 1 cleanest!!)

 - Avoid exposure to pesticides and herbicides around the house.
 More on that here.
 A pest-specific list of alternatives here.